Writing a graduate admissions essay in English can be a frustrating and difficult task for many whose first language is not English.

 Confusing or Unclear Structure—ideas and experience are not connected

-A lot of ESL students have difficulty knowing how to structure their essay so their ideas flow in a clear and logical order.
-Your past experiences, abilities, motivations for applying the school, and your goals in the future should be strongly connected with one another and be woven together throughout your SOP to make a holistic argument about how you will fit into this program.
-In addition, you should use appropriate transition phrases when connecting each paragraph.
+A lot of ESL students have difficulty knowing how to structure their essays so their ideas flow in a clear and logical order.
+Your past experiences, abilities, motivations for applying to the school, and your goals in the future should be strongly connected with one another and be woven together throughout your SOP to make a holistic argument about how you will fit into this program.
+In addition, you should use appropriate essay transitions when connecting each paragraph.